Banshkhali carnage

 Banshkhali carnage was a targeted killing of 11 members of a Hindu family to grab their land in Bangladesh.
-They has been no verdict in the criminal case filled over the incident.
+There has been no verdict in the criminal case filled over the incident.
 The accused in the case include politicians of Bangladesh Nationalist Party.

 History

 On 18 November 2003, some individuals set fire to the house of Tejendra Lal Sheel using gunpowder killing 11 members of family including six children.
 The house was located in Sheelpara, Sadhonpur village, Banshkhali Upazila, Chittagong District, Bangladesh.
 It is 30 miles from Chittagong, Bangladesh's second largest city.
 Bangladesh police initially described the case as "just another robbery".
 The incident outrage across Bangladesh.
 The family members did not believe it was a simple case of robbery.
 The accused intimidated Tejendra for while before the arson as they sought to take over his property.

 On 10 March 2004, police arrested a number of individuals related to the case.
 One of the accused, Mahbub, said they followed orders from Mokhtar and shut down the doors and windows of the house while Rubel set fire to it.
 He said they had been hired by the nephew of a State Minister and a local Union chairman to set the building on fire.
 Dr Bimal Sheel, Tejendra Lal Sheel's son and survivor of the fire, started legal proceedings over the fire.
-He has not received support from the Government of Bangladesh and has had to bourn the significant legal costs.
+He has not received support from the government of Bangladesh and has had to bourn the significant legal costs.
 General Secretary of Bangladesh Hindu Buddhist Christian Unity Council Rana Dasgupta has been a vocal supporter of Sheel and campaigned for a verdict in the case.